Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

   }
 ```

-You will notice in the code above the storage asset is being accessed and updated using the `.write` keyword by passing in the function's inputed `asset`.
-This is how storage can be modified in sway.
+You will notice in the code above the storage asset is being accessed and updated using the `.write` keyword by passing in the function's input `asset`.
+This is how storage can be modified in Sway.

-And to read from a storage variable , the `.read()` keyword is used like in the require statement above where it is checking the current state is `NotInitialize`.
+To read from a storage variable, the `.read()` keyword is used, as in the required statement above, which checks whether the current state is `NotInitialize`.

-And to log events, the `log` keyword is used by passing in a struct containing the event name `InitializeEvent` in `()` and the relevant event details like the `author`, `asset`, similar to how it is done in [rust](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway).
+To log events, the `log` keyword is used by passing in a struct containing the event name `InitializeEvent` in `()` and the relevant event details like the `author` and `asset`, similar to how it is done in [rust](https://docs.fuel.network/docs/intro/what-is-fuel/#rust--solidity--sway).

 ***Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
 For now, you can import them as modules from the same directory.***

 ### Creating Proposals
-The Create Proposal function allow any Dao member to submit a proposal for funding or starting a new project.
-It tracks the members funding proposals that request specific tokens from the Dao treasury.
-A proposal must be submitted to the Dao contract to start the voting process.
+The Create Proposal function allows any DAO member to submit a funding proposal or start a new project.
+It tracks the members' funding proposals for specific tokens from the DAO treasury.
+A proposal must be submitted to the DAO contract before voting can start.

 The `create_proposal()` function is implemented by taking in 3 input `acceptance_percentage: u64`, `duration: u64`, and `proposal_transaction: Proposal`, then it checks if the duration is greater than zero `require(0 < duration, CreationError::DurationCannotBeZero);`.
- And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.
+ And if the acceptance percentage is within the valid range (0-100), `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.

 If no error is emitted, it constructs a `ProposalInfo` object and inserts it into the storage, incrementing the proposal count.
 Finally, it logs a `CreateProposalEvent` to record the proposal's creation.
 The function does not require a token amount to be deposited when creating a new proposal.